 Day 62: Brink Road Shelter to Pochuck Mountain Shelter – 32mi

 Once again I was dead tired and had no trouble falling asleep but all the trouble getting up.
-Despite that, I was on the trail at 6 per usual.
+Despite that, I was on the trail at 6am which was becoming the new norm.

 Not knowing what the terrain would bring left me uncertain of how far I’d make it before dark, but I thought I might have a chance of making it to Pochuck Mountain Shelter, 32mi away, if I set myself to it.
 I’ve only hiked 32mi one other time (between Hampton, TN and Damascus, VA) and the terrain was very easy.
 Given the rock situation I faced yesterday, I wasn’t sure today would be any better.
 Long story short – it wasn’t, but I made it anyway.

 As the rocks begrudgingly begin to lessen (although barely), the bigger climbs are being reintroduced.
-New Jersey has been like a bastard child of Pennsylvania and North Carolina – steep climbs with rocks.
+New Jersey has been like a bastard child mixture of Pennsylvania and North Carolina: steep climbs with rocks.
 From what I understand, the hills get bigger in New York but the rocks disappear even more, so it’s just a matter of getting out of NJ (which I did).